-Certain financial transactions are exempted from the purchase order process and do not require a purchase order.
+Certain financial transactions are exempt from the purchase order process and do not require a purchase order.
 Financial transactions exempted from the purchase order process include but are not limited to: payment of (i) athletic official fees and school reimbursements for sports; (ii) telephone service; (iii) utilities; (iv) service utilities; and (v) expense reimbursements to individuals.
-These and other such financial transactions shall be identified in the "Purchase Order Exemption List" approved by the Superintendent and located in the purchasing department and maintain documentation on the District website that is readily available to the public. (http://www.scsk12.org/uf/procurement/files/2014/Financial%20Transactions%20Exe mpted%20From%20the%20Purchase%20Order%20Process%2001.28.pdf) Expenditures and/or purchases made using the "Purchase Order Exemption List" shall be documented in accordance with procedures established by and approved by the Superintendent and/or his/her designee.
+These and other such financial transactions shall be identified in the "Purchase Order Exemption List" approved by the Superintendent and made readily available to the public on the District's website.

+Expenditures and/or purchases made using the "Purchase Order Exemption List" shall be documented in accordance with procedures established by and approved by the Superintendent (or designee).
 Any other transactions not identified in the "Purchase Order Exemption List" must be processed using an invoice, a purchase order, procurement card, or as an emergency purchase, as defined by this policy.